Information Technology Accessibility (Policy 8140)

 Scope and Audience

-This policy applies informational technologies employed by all Boise State units and departments, including departmental websites hosted by non-Boise State servers, applications, and other technologies employed to store, convey, or otherwise host information and communications accessible to the general public.
+This policy applies to Informational Technologies employed by all Boise State units and departments, including departmental websites hosted by non-Boise State servers, applications, and other technologies employed to store, convey, or otherwise host information and communications accessible to the general public.

 - Americans with Disabilities Act as Amended